 The first thing they wanted to do was improve Soraya’s English language skills and confidence, so they would use their meetings to practise conversational English.
 Soraya has now enrolled on pre-GCSE maths and English courses at a local college and is working towards a career in healthcare.

-She has also joined various ACAA social events and made friends with volunteers and other Afghan women living in the area.
+She also joined various ACAA social events and made friends with volunteers and other Afghan women living in the area.
 The ACAA has provided a safety net for Soraya and helped her to combat isolation.
 The mentoring programme in particular has helped to boost Soraya’s self-confidence and make her feel like an engaged and important member of UK society.